R9MX4/optimization/README.md

 5. Input the coordinates of selected stations to AUTOCAD/point.txt Input the coordinates of Minimum spanning tree to AUTOCAD/line.txt Open AUTOCAD/Map2.dwg in AutoCAD
-Put point.txt and line.txt into command line console.
+Put point.txt and line.txt into command line console